 Yes, that’s right… just a few bucks because in most cases that’s all most people earn from AdSense.

 Let’s face it, unless you’re fortunate enough to have a super popular blog or website with hundreds of thousands of visits and page views each month, you’re really likely only going to earn cents from AdSense.

-Why I loved using Google AdSense
+Why I loved using Google AdSense back in the day

 Why adding AdSense to your business website is a mistake!